sandysptra09/Snake-Game/README.md

 ---

-> 💡 _"Coding is not just about syntax, it's about logic and creativity."_
+> 💡 _"Coding is not just about syntax, it's about logic and creativity.
+(Sandy Saputra)"_